 However, the balance of forces is rarely static.
 China’s naval capabilities are improving at an accelerating rate.
 This assumption must be subjected to searching and continuing analysis, as do the politico-economic assumptions that follow.

 It’s intriguing but probably impossible to know what President Hu and professor Hu think of Westerners’ views that China is not vulnerable to coercion from the sea, or, if China might be, such effects would be too slow to have strategic utility in war.
-As noted, this latter possibility, also expressed by Collins, suggests a difference in planning horizons: US – short and eager; Chinese – long and patient.
+As noted, this latter possibility, also expressed by Collins, suggests a difference in planning horizons: US— short and eager; Chinese—long and patient.
 Adoption of a blockade strategy—widely acknowledged as likely to be slow acting – would indicate that the US is itself patient, steadfast, and willing to stay the course on behalf the goals it seeks in war.

 Taiwan is the big case that requires planning for a major US response.
 Such a conflict would likely have a fairly discernible binary outcome: Either Taiwan remains independent or it is absorbed into China.
 The US would be unlikely to accept the latter because of the democratic ideals of self-determination that underpin America’s security policy as well as reasons of raw Realpolitik.
 Such stakes mean that whatever else the US does in response, it should be prepared to impose a full global blockade against China and keep it in force until China agrees to the restoration at or near the status quo ante.